Furano, Japan: Family Ski Guide

 (32 photos)Photos from Google Places.
 Posted by visitors.

 Furano's food scene is a standalone reason to choose this resort over Niseko or Rusutsu.
-You're not eating in a resort bubble, you're eating in a Japanese agricultural town that happens to have a ski hill above it.
+You're eating in a Japanese agricultural town that happens to have a ski hill above it.

-- Easiest family dinner: Ramen shops in Furano township are the path of least resistance.
-Point at the menu, say kore o kudasai, and your kids will get a steaming bowl of miso ramen with corn and butter, a Hokkaido signature.
-Expect to spend ¥800-1,200 per bowl.
+- Easiest family dinner: Ramen shops in Furano township, point at the menu, say kore o kudasai and your kids get a steaming miso ramen with corn and butter, a Hokkaido signature.
+Expect ¥800-1,200 per bowl.

-- Best local dish: Furano curry, a rich, locally distinctive take related to Hokkaido's beloved soup curry tradition, typically served with regional vegetables and Furano dairy.
-Ask your hotel front desk for a recommendation, since the best spots don't appear on English-language review sites.
+- Best local dish: Furano curry, a rich local variation related to Hokkaido's beloved soup curry tradition, served with regional vegetables and Furano dairy.

-- Kid-friendliness: Japanese family restaurants (look for the word ファミレス or bright signage) are uniformly welcoming to children.
-Smaller izakayas are also fine for families in the early evening, Japanese dining culture includes kids at the table far more naturally than most Western equivalents.
+- Kid-friendliness: Japanese family restaurants are uniformly welcoming to children.
+Smaller izakayas are fine for families in early evening.
+Japanese dining culture includes kids at the table far more naturally than most Western equivalents.

-- The reservation trap: Most township restaurants don't take reservations in English.
+- Reservation tip: Most restaurants don't take English reservations.
 Have your hotel call ahead for weekend dinners.
-Weeknights are rarely a problem.

-Furano cheese deserves a mention beyond dinner.
-The Furano Cheese Factory operates year-round, and while it's more of a summer attraction, picking up fresh cheese and butter for self-catered breakfasts is a small pleasure that connects your kids to where their food comes from.
+The Furano Cheese Factory operates year-round, picking up fresh cheese and butter connects your kids to where their food comes from.

 When to Go